Our Campaign

 Worldwide it is estimated that 66% of all antibiotics are used in animals, not people.
 Much of this use is routine, enabling livestock to be kept in unhygienic and stressful conditions where disease spreads easily.

-In the UK, routine farm antibiotic use has been significantly reduced in recent years, by approximately 50%.
+In the UK, farm antibiotic use has fallen by about 59% since 2014.
 But use remains far too high.
 Over 75% of farm antibiotics are used for mass medication in the UK, rather than for the treatment of individual sick animals.

 The Alliance to Save Our Antibiotics brings together health, medical, civil-society, farming, and animal-welfare groups and campaigns to stop the overuse of antibiotics in animal farming.
 It was founded in 2009 by Compassion in World Farming, the Soil Association and Sustain.